corda/corda/docs/source/running-a-notary-cluster/installing-percona.rst

 Configure the MySQL Root Password (if necessary)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Some distros allow root access to the database through a Unix domain socket, others require you to find the temporary password in the log file and change it upon first login.
+Some distributions allow root access to the database through a Unix domain socket, others require you to find the temporary password in the log file and change it upon first login.